Individualized Healthcare Plans and Emergency Care Plans

 Clarifies Clinical Practice

 The IHP’s clinical purposes include clarifying and consolidating meaningful health information, establishing the priority set of nursing diagnoses for a student, providing communication to direct the nursing care of a student, documenting nursing practice, ensuring consistency and continuity of care as students move within and outside school districts, directing specific interventions, identifying (safe and appropriate) delegation of care, and providing methods to review and evaluate nursing goals and student outcomes (Hermann, 2005).
 It is important to note that student‐centered outcomes are developed early in the IHP process to guide interventions and provide a basis for evaluation to take place.
-The IHP is the document that combines all of the student’s healthcare needs into one document for management in the school setting (Zimmerman, 2013).
+The IHP is the document that combines all the student’s healthcare needs into one document for management in the school setting (Zimmerman, 2013).

 Provides Administrative Information